-As we stated above, granite countertops use natural stones.
+As we stated above, use natural stones.
 They do not rely upon resins.
 They are more desirable for refined buyers looking to purchase a quality countertop.

 Granite gets explicitly mined to be a counter.
 They do not make any alterations besides for cutting, edging, and polishing the stone.

-The natural design gives granite a rich beauty with timeless aura and appeal.
+The natural design gives granite a rich beauty with a timeless aura and appeal.

 Granite countertops do not melt when exposed to 300° of heat.
-You can place a pot or pan on the countertop without it discoloring or cracking.
-However, you should not do this consistently.
+You can place a pot or pan on the countertop without discoloring or cracking.
+However, it would be best if you did not do this consistently.

 High acids and bases do not harm granite countertops.
 The stone is resistant to these elements.
 However, acids and bases could wash away the seal over time.
 Since the interior is porous, this leads to longer-term problems.